getalp/WCE-LIG/README.md

 + wce_system: contains the core of the system
 + input_data: contains the data used to train your WCE system
 + tools: contains all the tools needed to use fully the toolkit
++ docs: contains the documentation and the scientific papers related to this toolkit

 ## Acknoledgement